Critical Ops: Maps

 The Maps in Critical Ops are based in real life countries and cities.
 For example the map Plaza is based in Barcelona, Spain and Castello is based in Italy.

 There are 5 maps for Team Deathmatch which are: Brewery, Division, Heat, Gallery and Cargo.
 There are 10 maps for Defuse which are: Bureau, Raid, Plaza, Legacy, Canals, Grounded, Village, Port, Soar and Castello.
 There are 3 Maps for Elimination Game Mode which are: Warehouse, Overhaul and Impasse.
-There are other various maps for Special Event Game modes which include: Purify, Hangar, Artic, Park, Shanty, Legian and Bout.
+There are other various maps for Special Event Game modes which include: Purify, Hangar, Arctic, Park, Shanty, Legian and Bout.